Venafi/ansible-role-venafi/examples/f5_example/README.md

 # Load balancing a set of servers using F5

-This example describes the configuration steps required in order to generate a certificate using the venafi ansible role and its installation on a F5 BIG-IP instance in order to load balance a set of http servers and provide [SSL termination](https://www.f5.com/services/resources/glossary/ssl-termination).
+This example describes the configuration steps required in order to generate a certificate using the Venafi Ansible Role and its installation on a F5 BIG-IP instance in order to load balance a set of http servers and provide [SSL termination](https://www.f5.com/services/resources/glossary/ssl-termination).

 ## Personas